The Learning Centre:

 We can answer your financial questions during this challenging time.
 Give us a call at 1.800.263.9541 or get started online.

 Ready for more?
-Stay tuned for Step 4 of ITWORKS: ‘Off and running’ (coming soon).
+Check out Step 4 of ITWORKS: ‘Off and running’.

 The information provided is general in nature and is provided with the understanding that it may not be relied upon as, nor considered to be, the rendering of tax, legal, accounting or professional advice.
 Please ensure to consult your accountant and/or legal advisor for specific advice related to your circumstances.
 Educators Financial Group will not be held responsible or liable for any losses, costs, damages or expenses incurred by reason of reliance as a result of the aforementioned information.
 The information presented was obtained from sources that are believed to be reliable.
 However, Educators Financial Group cannot guarantee their completeness or accuracy.